niallthomson/eks-workshop-v2/website/docs/fundamentals/storage/mountpoint-s3/20-introduction-to-mountpoint-for-amazon-s3.md

 2025-07-09 14:43:36     134344 d77f9ae6-e9a8-4a3e-86bd-b72af75cbc49.jpg
 ```

-With our initial objects now in the Amazon S3 bucket, we'll configure the Mountpoint for Amazon S3 CSI driver to provide persistent, shared storage for our pods.
+With our initial objects now in the Amazon S3 bucket, we'll configure the Mountpoint for Amazon S3 CSI driver to provide persistent, shared storage for our Pods.

 Let's install the Mountpoint for Amazon S3 CSI addon to our EKS cluster.
 This operation will take a few minutes to complete: